gonzalocasas/arduino-uno-dragino-lorawan/README.md

 Start exploring the possibilities with the following code examples:

-  - `hello-world`: the canonical example to get started.
-[Link](hello-world/hello-world.ino)
+  - [hello-world](hello-world/hello-world.ino): the canonical example to get started.
-  - `send-sensor-data`: a simple example to send a single integer value from analog pins.
-[Link](send-sensor-data/send-sensor-data.ino)
+  - [send-sensor-data](send-sensor-data/send-sensor-data.ino): a simple example to send a single integer value from analog pins.